karaokemugen/karaokemugen-app/README.md

 yarn start
 ```

 Generating a database ie required on first launch and is done automatically if the database specified in `config.yml` is empty.
-You can trigger it manually later by connecting to the system panel from the welcome screen.
-Another way is to launch with the `--generate` command-line option.

 On first run, the app will make you create an admin user and decide on a few base settings.
 You'll get to follow a guided tour of the operator panel too.
 You can trigger this tour process again by selecting the Tutorial item in the K menu on the app's operator panel.